JamesDMorin/mecanum_random/README.md

 Set your PlatformIO environment back to `env:robot`.
 Upload `robot_main.cpp`, `robot_drive.cpp`, `robot_motion_control.cpp`, and `robot_wireless.cpp` to the microcontroller on your mobile robot.
 At this point, you should be able to drive your mobile robot around with your joystick!

+We will maybe use a logitech controller, not just joysticks and buttons on a breadboard.

 ## 3 Custom Trajectory

 In `robot_motion_control.cpp`, comment out `#define JOYSTICK` and uncomment `#define YOUR_TRAJECTORY`.
 In the `followTrajectory()` function, make your own path using a state machine, taking `UTURN` as inspiration.

+We could kinda do a path following from distance data, more to be seen.

 ### 5.1 IMU